 Throughout the year, AKWorld offers luncheon and evening programs that are open to the public featuring world-class experts on a diverse range of topics.
 These programs include single-speaker forums as well as panel discussions and story nights.
 Each program includes a Q&A session toward the end, allowing participants to respectfully pose their questions directly to our featured speaker(s).

 These programs are typically hosted at 49th State Brewing Company in downtown Anchorage or at Bear Tooth Theatre in midtown Anchorage.
-To help reduce the barriers for participation at downtown programs, we have partnered with EasyPark Alaska to arrange complimentary lot parking for attendees who pre-register for programs via our online system.

 At public programs, there are often opportunities for students and military personnel to receive complimentary admission thanks to support from generous community sponsors.